disseny-de-software/tutorial_timetracker_app/tutorial_timetracker_app.md

 }
 ```

-To run this non-interesting main change the run configuration to the default one.
+To run this non-interesting main change the run configuration to the default one, ``main.dart``.

 Now we are going to make the screen that shows the projects and tasks of a ``Tree`` object that contains a one-level tree (root plus children only, being the root a project).